Equipex+

 • Cluster 7: Interoperability and text analysis.

-The Biblissima+ team coordinates the dialogue between clusters and the chaining of tools, as close as possible to the users and ensures the interoperability of the results.
+The Biblissima+ team coordinates the dialogue between clusters and the linking of tools, as close as possible to the users and ensures the interoperability of the results.
 A simplified Biblissima+ portal makes it possible to build datasets, and to bounce back to the galaxy of tools.
 A system of calls for projects open to all, designed to produce new interoperable datasets and new tools, makes it possible to gradually integrate new data and new communities.
-One part of the call for projects is international.
+Some of these calls for projects are international.

 Learn more about Biblissima+